1) Competition Period (November 1, 2021 to January 28, 2022)

 9) Awarding of Prize(s)

-The Administrator shall use reasonable efforts to contact the selected Entrant via the email address provided by such selected Entrant in his/her Submission within five (5) days after the presentations, and in addition to meeting the Competition eligibility criteria and otherwise complying with these Rules, to be declared the winner, the selected Entrant must: i) respond to the e-mail from the Administrator or its representatives notifying him/her of his/her selection; ii) sign and have witnessed the declaration and release documentation provided by the Administrator and return it to the address indicated in the documentation.
+The Administrator shall use reasonable efforts to contact the selected Entrant via the email address provided by such selected Entrant in their Submission within five (5) days after the presentations, and in addition to meeting the Competition eligibility criteria and otherwise complying with these Rules, to be declared the winner, the selected Entrant must: i) respond to the e-mail from the Administrator or its representatives notifying them of their selection; ii) sign and have witnessed the declaration and release documentation provided by the Administrator and return it to the address indicated in the documentation.

-9.2) Announcement: The winner(s) will be announced at the Accessibility Awareness Day to be held at the University of Windsor.
+9.2) Announcement: The winner(s) will be announced at the Accessibility Awareness Days event to be held at the University of Windsor.

-9.3) Delivery of Prize: Following receipt of the selected Entrant’s signed declaration and release documentation, the Administrator, or its representatives, will send to the selected Entrant an e-mail, informing him or her of the method by which he or she may take possession of the Prize.
+9.3) Delivery of Prize: Following receipt of the selected Entrant’s signed declaration and release documentation, the Administrator, or its representatives, will send to the selected Entrant an e-mail, informing them that their prize will be applied to their UwindCARD.

 10) General Terms and Conditions